 5. Picture Storytelling

-We all love stories and picture storytelling is quite a fun activity to engage your children in learning communication skills.
-Provide a set of pictures to your child and ask them to arrange it in a logical sequence and create a story out of them.
+Picture storytelling is an engaging and fun way of learning communication.
+You can show pictures to your child and ask them to arrange them in a logical sequence and create a story out of them.

-Encourage them to talk about what they perceive from the pictures, their colours and other various details.
+Encourage them to talk about what they perceive in the pictures, their colors, and other details.

 7. Teach Empathy